RaccoonlabDev/docs/doc/airspeed/README.md

 - differential pressure is from -1 psi to +1 psi or from -6894.757 pa to +6894.757 pa.
 - temperature is from -50 to +150 Celcius or from 223 to 423 Kelvin.

-If we consider temperature ~288 Kelvin and pressure 101325 Pa according to ISA model differential pressure interval above should be enough up to 100 m/sec airspeed that might be suitable for wide area of small VTOL application.
+If we consider temperature ~288 Kelvin and pressure 101325 Pa according to ISA model differential pressure interval above should be enough for up to 100 m/sec airspeed that is suitable for wide area of small VTOL application.

 ## 5. Auxiliary functions description